-The comprehension cloze component is one of the trickiest in the Paper 2 section of the PSLE paper.
+The comprehension cloze component is one of the trickiest in the Paper 2 section of the PSLE English paper.
 A student needs to fill in the blanks with nouns, verbs, conjunctions, prepositions etc. here are few tips on how a student can improve in this cloze passage.

 1. Learn the techniques